RedLine

 My first design hackathon!
 It was a rewarding experience and I'm glad I got to participate in a hackathon before I graduated.
 I really enjoyed the process of ideating and producing a solution with an open-ended prompt, without the restriction of class grading, where the specifications are often much more constrained.

-Because of the time-constrained nature of a hackathon, I learned how to manage my time between a variety of tasks: specifically, balancing our prototyping and designing with researching and writing time.
+Because of the time-constrained nature of a hackathon, I learned how to manage my time between a variety of tasks: balancing our team’s prototyping, designing, and sketching process with researching, writing, and presentation time.
+I also learned what was crucial to pitch an idea and what parts to flesh out in detail after the event.

-As a team, our biggest accomplishment was tackling what we think is such an important issue.
-Despite prevention measures being difficult to put into practice, we hope our solution is a starting point to helping detect and prevent CSA.
-Although child exploitation hopefully never happens, we hope our bracelet and app combination can also bring parent and child together by teaching the parent better ways to communicate with their child.
+As a team, we felt that our biggest accomplishment was in tackling such an important topic.
+Although prevention measures are difficult to put into practice, we want our solution to be starting point in helping detect CSA.
+In an ideal world, child exploitation should never happen, but we hope our bracelet and app combination can bring families together by opening up ways in which parents can communicate better with their child on their wellbeing or about serious topics.

 Back to UI/UX